rufuspollock/search-engine-market-shares/README.md

 Search engine market shares around the world over time.
 Data sourced from NetApplications, WebSideStory, Nielsen's NetRatings, comScore's MediaMetrix and other sources.
 Some figures and data come from *Is Google the next Microsoft?
-Competition, Welfare and Regulation in Online Search, Review of Network Economics, Rufus Pollock, December 2010.* Please cite that as well as this dataset when using.
+Competition, Welfare and Regulation in Online Search, Review of Network Economics, Rufus Pollock, December 2010.* Please cite that as well as this dataset when using this data.

 ## Data